-Most Christian traditions agree that baptism is important, but some disagree about who should be baptized and why.
-Each position offers Bible-based arguments that they believe best reflect their convictions and practices see example on Colossians 2:11-12 below).
+Most Christian traditions agree that baptism is essential, but some disagree about who should be baptized and why.
+Each position offers Bible-based arguments that best reflect their convictions and practices (example on Colossians 2:11-12 below).

 - Who can perform baptisms?
-Presbyterians believe only ordained pastors should baptize people and that it should occur in a church service because of it’s importance to the community.
-It isn’t a private affair, but an event for the entire church family.
-Exceptions are possible for unique circumstances, such as a person being confined to a hospital due to illness.
+Presbyterians believe only ordained pastors should baptize people and that it should occur in a church service because of its importance to the community.
+It isn’t a private affair but an event for the entire church family.
+Exceptions are possible for unique circumstances, such as being confined to a hospital due to illness.

 Presbyterian churches baptize adults, but they don’t re-baptize them.
 This means that Presbyterian pastors don’t baptize an adult who has already been baptized, even if they lapse in their faith for years.
 (Also see Why Do Presbyterian Churches Have Red Doors?)

-In contrast, in the Baptist tradition, churches will re-baptize people, especially those who were baptized as infants, who only later in life made a profession of faith.
+In contrast, in the Baptist tradition, churches will re-baptize people, especially those baptized as infants, who only later in life made a profession of faith.
 This position is known as “credobaptism.”
-From the Latin word credo, meaning “I believe,” it’s the conviction that only professing believers, so not infants, should be baptized.
+The Latin word credo, meaning “I believe,” is the conviction that only professing believers, not infants, should be baptized.

 The Presbyterian tradition’s reason for not re-baptizing people is based on these convictions: